The Most Comprehensive Frequently Asked Questions (FAQ) about Massage Chairs in India with Answers

 Half a star deduction for the 'robotic touch' which still lags human hands a bit and another half a star deduction for not being able to take 'feedback' and adjusting automatically.
 On the other hand massage chairs are more consistent, and accurate as they are programmed to apply the exact same pressure and operate at the exact same speed every time.
 Then there are functions like Yoga Stretching or parallel massage where your back, body and foot as being massaged at the same time saving you almost 65% time for a massage.
 And you don't need to take off your clothes and don't need any appointments, or take a bath after the massage.
 So there are many pluses.

 Cost - Massage chairs in India vary in price from Rs 1,00,000 to Rs 5,00,000.
 If you are new to massage chairs, it is wiser to start with the more inexpensive ones to see how they work for you before investing in an expensive high end one.
 The most common differences between the low cost and high end massage chairs in India are based on the following features.
-You can also read our blog post about the exact price variations to expect based on different features.
+You can also read our detailed cost breakdowns and the price variations and determinants for different features.

-2D vs. 3D vs. 4D - All machines are 2D at least which means the rollers can go up and down (Y axis) but also narrow and wide (X axis).
+2D massage chair: If a massage chair doesn't say 2D or 3D you can assume it is a 2D chair as this is the most commonly sold massage chairs.
+2D means the rollers for the back can go up and down (Y axis) on the rails in the back but also in and out (X axis) to massage the center middle and outside/wider area of the back.
 Pressure is usually varied by inclining the backrest so if you incline the bed full flat, your entire body weight is pressing against the roller for max pressure.
+For most people a 2D massage chair is sufficient.

-Size of Chair- Larger Chairs are bigger and heavier, normally because they use better components, more motors and made of a sturdier frame (like a Mercedes vs a Suzuki).
-They also use more material and usually have more features.
+Size of Chair- Larger Chairs are bigger and heavier, normally because they use better, higher quality, heavier components, more motors and made of a sturdier frame (like a Mercedes vs a Maruti).
+They also use more material, for example- Steel instead of Aluminum or Plastic and usually have more features.
 Petite (smaller) and lighter massage chairs are made to meet the specification and price requirements to be sold at lower price in larger volumes with cheaper components, more plastic and less durable materials.
 They are also made so that they can be shipped in one box reducing the shipping cost and the effort of assembling and disassembling it sacrificing performance in the process.
 Normally a larger and heavier machine is a better quality machine.

 S Track vs. L Track- The roller assembly for massaging the back runs on a track in the back of chair.
 The tracks were usually in a S shape and were shorter as they only massaged the back.
 Newer models have an L shape that are longer, and form an L going down the back and then along the bottom of the buttocks and glutes so you can get a massage all the way to your thighs.
 L Track chairs are more expensive.
 There are variations of L Track called SL or J shape but basically the same idea.